carter-le/NASA_HD4_to_Land_Class_Dataset/README.md

 args = parser.parse_args()
 ```

-I then set parameters using the user-defined arguments , and set up the folder structure.
+I then set parameters using the user-defined arguments , and set up a folder structure for the files I create.

 ``` python
 sourcefilefolder = args.sourcefolder